 Richard (Michael) Gradon.
 Mr. Gradon has been a Director of AerCap since May 27, 2010.
-He is also currently a Non-Executive Director of Exclusive Hotels, and is on the Board of Directors of The All England Lawn Tennis Ground PLC, The All England Lawn Tennis Club and The Wimbledon Championships.
-He was a Non-Executive Director of Genesis from November 2007 until the date of the amalgamation with AerCap International Bermuda Limited.
+He is also currently a Non-Executive Director of Exclusive Hotels.
+He was a Non-Executive Director of Genesis from November 2007 until the date of its amalgamation with AerCap International Bermuda Limited in March 2010.
 He practiced law at Slaughter & May before joining the UK FTSE 100 company The Peninsular & Oriental Steam Navigation Company (P&O) where he was a main Board Director from 1998 until its takeover in 2006.
 His roles at P&O included the group commercial & legal director function and he served as Chairman of P&O's property division.
+Mr. Gradon served on the board of The Wimbledon Tennis Championships from 2005 to 2019 and on the board of Grosvenor Limited from 2007 to 2015.
 In addition, Mr. Gradon served as Chairman of La Manga Club, Spain, and Chief Executive Officer of the London Gateway projects.
 Mr. Gradon holds an M.A. degree in law from Cambridge University.

 James (Jim) Lawrence.
 Mr. Lawrence has been a Director of AerCap since May 5, 2017.
-He is currently Chairman of Great North Star LLC, a private investment firm.
+He is currently Chairman of Lake Harriet Capital, a private investment firm.
 Previously, Mr. Lawrence served as Chairman of Rothschild North America and earlier as Chief Executive Officer of Rothschild North America and as co-head of global investment banking at Rothschild from 2010 to 2015.
 Prior to Rothschild, Mr. Lawrence was Chief Financial Officer of Unilever and he served as Executive Director on the boards of Unilever NV and Unilever PLC.
 He joined Unilever in 2007 after serving as the Vice Chairman and Chief Financial Officer of General Mills for nine years.
 Prior to General Mills, Mr. Lawrence was Executive Vice President and Chief Financial Officer of Northwest Airlines from 1996 to 1998, and before that Mr. Lawrence was a division President at PepsiCo, serving as CEO of Pepsi-Cola Asia, Middle East, Africa from 1992 to 1996.
 In 1983, he cofounded The LEK Partnership, a corporate strategy and merger/acquisition firm, headquartered in London.
 Before that he was a Partner of Bain and Company having opened their London and Munich offices.
 Prior to that, he worked for The Boston Consulting Group.
 Mr. Lawrence is currently a Non-Executive Director of Avnet Inc. and Smurfit Kappa Group.
 His aviation industry experience dates from 1990, and it includes, in addition to being the Chief Financial Officer of Northwest Airlines, serving on the boards of IAG (International Consolidated Airlines Group), Continental Airlines, TWA, Mesaba and British Airways.
 Since 1990, Mr. Lawrence has served on 16 public company boards, several private company boards and numerous non-profit boards.
 Mr. Lawrence earned a Bachelor of Arts in Economics from Yale University and an M.B.A. with distinction from Harvard Business School.